tomgu1991/IMChecker/tools/Readme.md

 Unfortunately, build-capture tool is under the patient application process.
 Therefore, we cannot provide the tool here.

-But, it can be available for academic use only by emailing us guzx17@mails.tsinghua.edu.cn
+But, it can be available for academic use only by emailing us at guzx14@mails.tsinghau.edu.cn